Sligo Creek runs through the Plan Amendment site

 A: Again, Maple Avenue is already very dense.
 And Maple Ave is not considered by planners to be walkable distance from the closest major transit center, which is the Takoma Metro.
 Planners consider “walkable” to be a half-mile, or ten-minute walk.
 That walk to the metro is not walkable for seniors or people with disabilities, and it takes longer than the ten-minute walk most people are willing to take before they end up using a car instead.
 So, no, this is not walkable infill development.
 And, for reasons that are not clear, the County is proposing even more density here than they did for recent rezoning in neighborhoods that actually DO have current or future transit stations, including Glenmont, Forest Glen, or Lyttonsville.

 Q: With Sligo Creek Running Through the Plan, Surely the County Did an Environmental Analysis?
+And, What About Traffic?

 - Reduce the proposed density and heights on the hospital site so that high-rises are not near the perimeter, and there is a gradient to lower housing near the Creek and the perimeter.
 Townhouses and garden apartments would make great “missing middle” housing on the campus.